UniversalScientificTechnologies/LABDOS01/README.md

 ## Parameters

- * Silicon PIN diode detector with 12.5 mm³ detection volume
+ * Silicon PIN diode detector with 44 mm³ detection volume
  * Effective number of energy channels 470 ±3
- * Deposited energy range from 60 keV to 7 MeV
+ * Deposited energy ranges from 60 keV to 7 MeV
  * Energy measurement resolution 15 ±2 keV (depending on calibration method and type of particles)
  * Power supply 5V (by using the USB port or JST-GH connectors)
  * Integration time depends on firmware setup 10 seconds is the default